 Oh, and he brings his family.

 There's a wife and two little girls, one maybe two or so, the other around five.
 Mom likes to leave her stroller in inconvenient spots to hinder passage but the effectiveness is blunted by the fact that the kids are clearly bored and restless after maybe thirty minutes of listening to Daddy drone on at deafening levels.
-This means Mom is constantly in motion with them, walking them past the horrific posters their cohorts.
-As one might expect there are numerous mini-meltdowns as the morning drags along.
+This means Mom is constantly in motion with them, walking them past the horrific posters their cohorts are brandishing.
+As the morning drags along there are numerous mini-meltdowns, which is hardly surprising.
 I'd be hard-pressed to imagine a less fun way for small children to spend their Saturday mornings.

 They're clearly interested in the dog but the owner turns around and goes back the way that he came, unwilling to subject his pal to the loudspeaker.
 He's not the only person I've seen make this choice, and in fact during my next shift I have insist to Lexi that I've got the door covered so she'll walk down to the corner to meet the pup being adored by our south-based escorts.
 Parker, apropos of nothing, takes the opportunity to remind me that I'm a 'keyboard warrior.'